close

 When reading this famously known story, The Hobbit, the author, J. R. R. Tolkien, embedded subtle engravings of old Norse Mythology within this modernized myth.
 When most people think of mythology, they think of the ancient battles and, of course, the eccentric gods and goddesses.
 Contrary to belief, myths do not just exist in ancient times.
 The Hobbit is an excellent living example of this and basic mythology.
 Though the stories are not the same, the similarities and influences from Gaiman's Norse Mythology within The Hobbit are definitely noticeable.

 To begin, Tolkien was influenced by many different aspects present within Norse Mythology.
 Although Gaiman and Tolkien’s writing styles and contexts are fairly distinct from one another, both hold correlations.
 Furthermore, the setting of The Hobbit takes place in the Middle Earth, which is the home to Elves, Dwarves, Orcs, and many other creatures along with man.
 Almost identically in Norse Mythology, there is a place called Midgard that is often referred to as Middle Earth because it lies in the middle of the universe or between Asgard and the underworld.
 Midgard is home to mankind, so even the population that houses both places have similarities.
+The parallelism in these settings enriches the reader's understanding of how mythology can transcend time and culture.

-To continue, the biggest chuck of influences from Norse Mythology is found amidst characters.
+To continue, the biggest chunk of influences from Norse Mythology is found amidst characters.
 For example, the wandering wizard known as Gandalf was particularly influenced by the Norse god, Odin.
 Gandalf is a central figure that represents and promotes wisdom, justice, and insight much like Odin, but in the world where The Hobbit exists.
 He is an old man with a long white beard, a glorious staff, and even the stereotypical wide-brimmed wizard hat.
-These characters’ similarities exist pass their wanderings while in the mortal world when dealing with the inhabitants in tattered clothing.
+These characters’ similarities exist past their wanderings while in the mortal world when dealing with the inhabitants in tattered clothing.
 Both characters have similar magical powers and weapons.
 For example, Gandalf exhibits all three of Odin's manifestations or 'powers.'
 The one that I thought was the most interesting was Gandalf's ability to change man's fate.
 This is similar to Odin's role as the God of the Dead.
 Correspondingly, Odin has a legendary spear that is said to never miss its mark when thrown.
 But, while Odin wanders the earth as an old man, Odin carries it as his staff.

 Get a custom paper now from our expert writers.